py-study-group/beginner-friendly-programming-exercises/exercises.md

 You've bought a Bitcoin and now it's on the rise!!!

 Create a program that:
-1) Reads the value of the bitcoin at the point of purchase
+1) Reads the value of the bitcoin at the time of purchase
-2) Reads the percentage of increase(or decrease)
+2) Reads the percentage of increase (or decrease)
 3) Prints the total value of your bitcoin
 4) Prints the increase or decrease value